 - Carbonated water

-All energy drinks have potential to cause health problems if they are abused and consumed in excess.
+All energy drinks have the potential to cause health problems if they are abused and consumed in excess.
 Too much caffeine or sugar are things that you want to avoid if you want to stay healthy over the long run.

 This is especially true if you are particularly sensitive to caffeine or any of the other ingredients within the can.

-There has been research that states the health risks from the consumption of energy drinks mainly relates to them containing caffeine.
+There has been research that states the health risks from the consumption of energy drinks mainly relate to them containing caffeine.

 You may experience some of these side effects in the few hours after drinking a can of Coca-Cola Energy (or any energy drink for that matter):